milgit-007/Trello-API-Postman-Collection/README.md

 🔸 Delete card - deletes a card on one list.

 🔸 Delete board - deletes a specific board and all of its associated lists and cards.

+#### ➡️ To use this Postman collection, you will need a Trello account and an API key and token.
+Once you have these, import the collection into Postman and set up the necessary collection variables for authentication (key and token).
+You can then execute the requests in the order listed above.